-"They [people] have generally been very patient about the fact that we have had to change the route of the roads to accommodate the cycle race and we are very grateful for that."'Time to celebrate'
+"They [people] have generally been very patient about the fact that we have had to change the route of the roads to accommodate the cycle race and we are very grateful for that."

 With thousands of spectators expected to attend, Surrey Police has spent months planning, rehearsing and preparing the security of the race.